 And now, brothers and sisters, we want you to know about the grace that God has given the Macedonian churches.
 2 In the midst of a very severe trial, their overflowing joy and their extreme poverty welled up in rich generosity.
 3 For I testify that they gave as much as they were able, and even beyond their ability.
 Entirely on their own, 4 they urgently pleaded with us for the privilege of sharing in this service to the Lord’s people.
 5 And they exceeded our expectations: They gave themselves first of all to the Lord, and then by the will of God also to us.
 6 So we urged Titus, just as he had earlier made a beginning, to bring also to completion this act of grace on your part.
 7 But since you excel in everything—in faith, in speech, in knowledge, in complete earnestness and in the love we have kindled in you—see that you also excel in this grace of giving.

-God’s love should always compel us to help those in need, even if we are in need ourselves.
+Why would they do something that seemed so reckless?
+Because they realized that no matter how tight things are for you, there’s always someone who has it worse.
+God’s love should motivate us to help those in need, even if we are in need ourselves.

-Submission to God
+Macedonian Giving: Submission to God

 So how were the Macedonians able to give so generously out of their own need?
 The key is found in verse 5: “They gave themselves first of all to the Lord.”

 When we’re facing tough times, the last thing that we tend to think about is how we can help other people.
 But the Macedonians were moved by the love and direction of God.
 They didn’t consider their own needs, but responded to the needs of others with God’s heart of love.
 And because of their great sacrifice, God gave them a special grace to accomplish this act of generosity.
 In the introduction to this passage, Paul says that he wants the Corinthians “to know about the grace that God has given the Macedonian churches.”